Microchip-MPLAB-Harmony/core_apps_sam_a5d2/apps/rtos/freertos/basic_freertos/readme.md

 #### Setting up the board

-- Short jumper JP2 (DEBUG_DIS)
+- Connect a FTDI cable from UART Debug (J28) port to computer.
-- Connect the Debug USB port on the board to the computer using a micro USB cable
+- Connect the USB_A port on board to the computer using a USB-C type cable

 ## Running the Application

 1. Open the Terminal application (Ex.:Tera Term) on the computer.
-2. Connect to the EDBG Virtual COM port and configure the serial settings as follows:
+2. Connect to the Virtual COM port and configure the serial settings as follows:

     Baud : 115200